KarolinaLewinska/.NET-exercises/README.md

 # Console Apps

 **Loops and tables:** <br/>
-**Divisible.cs** - write program which selects numbers from 100 to 1 in descending order.
+**Divisible.cs** - write a program which selects numbers from 100 to 1 in descending order.
 They must be divisible by 3, but indivisible by 2.
 Use 3 types of loops (for, while, do..while). <br/>

  **Table.cs** - create an int table and fill it with decreasing values from 10 to 1.
 In order to make it use for loop. <br/>

 **FibonacciTable.cs** - create a two-dimensional table where values come from the Fibonacci sequence and display it.<br/>

 **Overloading, exceptions:** <br/>
-1. Napisz klasę zawierającą dwa pola: pierwsze typu double i drugie typu char(np. liczba i znak).
-Dopisz pięć przeciążonych konstruktorów: pierwszy przyjmujący jeden argument typu double, drugi przyjmujący jeden argument typu char, trzeci przyjmujący dwa argumenty — pierwszy typu double, drugi typu char — i czwarty przyjmujący również dwa argumenty typu typu double.
-Czwarty konstruktor niech liczy NWD Euklidesa.
-Piąty konstruktor (przyjmuje tablice int) Sito Erastotenesa – liczby pierwsze.
-Użyj  słowo kluczowe this.
-Wywołaj konstruktory w metodzie main(), wypisz stan zmiennych każdego konstruktora.<br/>
+**ConstructorsOverloading.cs** - write a class which contains 2 fields: first - double type, second - char type.
+Add 5 overloaded constructors: first - receiving 1 double argument, second - 1 argument char type, third - 2 arguments: first double and second char, forth - 2 double arguments and it counts Euklides' NWD.
+Fifth constructor receives int table and counts sito of Erastotenes (prime numbers).
+In the main method use them and write out states of variables.<br/>

-2. Napisz przykładowy program, w którym zostaną wygenerowane dwa różne wyjątki (ArithmeticException, Exception).
-Wyświetl na ekranie dwa systemowe komunikaty.<br/>
+**Exceptions.cs** - write a program where will be selected 2 different exceptions (for exaample ArithmeticException and Exception).<br/>

-3. Napisz program, który pobierze od użytkownika tablice 10 liczb całkowitych.
+**bubbleSort.cs** - write a program which takes from an user table with 10 integer numbers.
 Przekaz tablicę do konstruktora, który posortuje tablicę metodą bąbelkową, i zwróci tablicę do metody main().
 Wykorzystaj konstrukcję try – catch (np. przekroczenie zakresu tablicy).<br/>

 **Operacje wejścia i wyjścia:**
 1. Napisz program, który będzie realizował tzw. szyfr Cezara (modyfikacja o 1) działający na znakach wprowadzanych bezpośrednio z klawiatury.
 Naciśnięcie klawisza odpowiadającego literze ma powodować pojawianie się litery o podany przez użytkownika kluczu.
 Możesz ograniczyć się do przekodowywania tylko małych liter z alfabetu łacińskiego. (q lub escape kończy działanie).<br/>